blowb/blowb-doc/setup-host/docker.rst

             TX errors 0  dropped 0 overruns 0  carrier 0  collisions 0

 You may have a different IP address after ``inet``.
-Export the ``inet`` entry to a variable, which we will use it later.
+Export the ``inet`` entry to a variable, which will be used later.
 In this example it should be:
 ::

    echo 'export HOST_ADDR=172.17.42.1' >> ~/.bashrc